 The number of chlorine tablets is always commensurate to the size of the swimming pool.
 Most experts recommend that the swimming pool’s chlorine concentration should be 1 part per million (ppm).

 Keeping the concentration within the confines of this quantity is necessary to eliminate the risk of contaminants.
-We shall discuss in detail from over chlorinating the pool since too much chlorine can cause irritation and other issues.
+We shall discuss in detail chlorinating the pool since too much chlorine can cause irritation and other issues.

 You should additionally do pool tests to determine the level of chlorine regularly and whether or not the amount of chlorine is adequate or not.
 Typically, a 20,000 0r 16,000 gallons sized pool will be sanitized with four chlorine tablets.

-You need to understand about chlorine tablets because you must know the adequate method of applying them to your pool.
-The people who are accustomed to chlorine use in the form of granules might employ the same method with a tablet, but it's simply wrong and harmful.
+You need to understand chlorine tablets because you must know the adequate method of applying them to your pool.
+The people who are accustomed to chlorine use in the form of granules might employ the same method with a tablet, but it’s simply wrong and harmful.

 You should never directly throw chlorine tablets into the swimming pool.
 Adding them directly into the swimming pool can make the tablets dissolve much slower and create ugly bleach stains on the pool floor.

 There are several ways you can add chlorine tablets into your pool and ensure that your pool remains clean and pure.